KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 ## Lab Summary

-In this lab, you used Cisco Workflows inside the Meraki Dashboard to automate the creation of a wireless SSID.
+In this lab, you used **Cisco Workflows** inside the Meraki Dashboard to automate the creation of a wireless SSID.

 You completed the following tasks:

-Prepared a Meraki Dashboard API key.
+Prepared a Meraki Dashboard API key

 Accessed Cisco Workflows from the Meraki Dashboard.

-Connected Cisco Workflows to Meraki using Targets.
+Connected Cisco Workflows to Meraki using Targets

-Explored the Cisco Workflow Exchange.
+Explored the Cisco Workflow Exchange

-Installed a Cisco-managed workflow.
+Installed a Cisco-managed workflow

-Ran the workflow to create a wireless SSID.
+Ran the workflow to create a wireless SSID

-Verified the SSID in the Meraki Dashboard.
+Verified the SSID in the Meraki Dashboard

 This lab demonstrates how Cisco Workflows can help automate common network operations without requiring custom Python scripts.